-In a systematic, inclusive staging process undertaken in October 2018, Côte d'Ivoire was found to meet the standards for the highest-possible ranking, dark green, in 1 of the 13 domains (Figure 3) and light green in an additional domain.
+In a systematic, inclusive staging process undertaken in October 2018.
+Côte d'Ivoire was found to meet the standards for the highestpossible ranking, dark green, in 1 of the 13 domains (Figure 3) and light green in an additional domain.

-While Cote d'Ivoire remains in the early stages of DSD program development and scale-up, the country has made great strides in
+While Côte d'Ivoire remains in the early stages of DSD program development and scale-up, the country has made great strides in recent months, as described in Figure 4, which shows the staging of eight key domains in November 2017 and October 2018.
+In the domains of

 National Guidelines, Diversity of DSD Services, and SOPs, the country advanced two stages, indicating advancement from very early stages of development to a high level of achievement.
-Additionally, in the Scale-Up Plan and Training domains, the country made progress by advancing one stage.
+Additionally, in the Scale-Up Plan and Training domains, the country made progress by advancing one